yuanqing/gulp-tape/README.md

 `opts` is an object literal that can take the following keys:

+- `bail` &mdash; Whether to stop the Gulp process on the first failing assertion.
+Defaults to `false`.

 - `outputStream` &mdash; The stream to [pipe the test output](https://github.com/substack/tape#tap-stream-reporter).
 Defaults to `process.stdout`.

 - `reporter` &mdash; The [reporter](https://github.com/substack/tape#pretty-reporters) (a readable/writable stream, as in [`tap-colorize`](https://github.com/substack/tap-colorize)) to format the TAP output.
 The output is simply not formatted if this isn&rsquo;t specified.

 - `tapeOpts` &mdash; The options passed to [`tape.createStream`](https://github.com/substack/tape#var-stream--testcreatestreamopts).

-- `bail` &mdash; Whether to stop the Gulp process on the first failing assertion.
-Defaults to `false`.

 ## Installation

 Install via [npm](https://npmjs.com/) (together with [Tape](https://github.com/substack/tape)):

 ```
-$ npm i --save-dev gulp-tape tape
+$ npm install --save-dev gulp-tape tape
 ```

 ## License